itsmesrishti/devchallenges-responsivepath/404-not-found-master/README.md

   I even made the image responsive and I learned that sometimes the solution is simple silly.

 - **Your wisdom? :)**<br>
-  Sometimes, the solution is simple you don't have to think or try so hard.
+  Sometimes, the solution is simple, you don't have to think or try too hard.

 ### Built With